Dynamical ideals and the axiom of choice: Simplicity

 Now, $\ga\in\pstab(\gb\cdot b)$ holds, so $\gd^{-1}\ga\gd\in\pstab(b)$ holds, and $\ga=\gd(\gd^{-1}\ga\gd)\gd^{-1}$ is an element of $\Delta$.
 At the same time, $\ga=\gg$ on the set $c$, so $\ga^{-1}\gg\in\pstab(c)\subset\pstab(b)$ must hold.
 It follows that $\gg=\ga(\ga^{-1}\gg)$ belongs to $\Delta$ as required. \end{proof}

 \begin{example} \cite[Model N21]{howard:ac} Let $\kappa$ be an uncountable regular cardinal.
-Let $X$ be a $\kappa$-branching tree, let $\Gamma$ be the group of all automorphisms of $X$ acting by application, and let $I$ be the ideal generated by well-founded subtrees of $X$ of cardinality smaller than $\kappa$.
+Let $X=\kappa^{<\gw}$ partially ordered by reverse extension, let $\Gamma$ be the group of all automorphisms of $X$ acting by application, and let $I$ be the ideal generated by well-founded subtrees of $X$ of cardinality smaller than $\kappa$.
 Then $\Gamma\acts X, I$ is a simple dynamical ideal.
 The status of well-orderable closure in the associated permutation model apparently has not been known. \end{example}